 1. A graph assessing the accuracy associated with a low impact area such as Nassau County will be reviewed.
 If the contribution error in an area such as Nassau County is small, the expectation is that the error in other areas would be small as well.
 The contribution of simulation uncertainty via confidence intervals will be reviewed.

-Reviewed standard errors as a function of the number of simulated years.
+Reviewed the standard errors as a percentage of hurricane loss cost estimates by county.